-Conflicting Information from the Free Application for Federal Student Aid (FAFSA), CSS PROFILE, Villanova University Application for Financial Assistance, Tax Return(s) or W-2 Forms
+Conflicting Information from the Free Application for Federal Student Aid (FAFSA), CSS Profile, Tax Return(s) or W-2 Forms

 Villanova University’s Office of Financial Assistance must resolve conflicting information before awarding or disbursing any financial assistance.
 Examples of conflicting information include but are not limited to the following: